This article was last updated June 2024.

-Today we at Most Strongly Supported are starting something special: a new series of blog posts.
+Today, we at Blueprint LSAT are starting something special: a new series of blog posts.
 Please, hold your applause, we’re sure you’re just as excited as we are.
 In this series, we’re going to take a closer look into what different LSAT scores mean for you – the types of law schools (and law school scholarships) you might want to aim for, and how those factors can have an impact on your later job prospects and potential salary range.
 Take a fortifying sip of whatever you’re drinking (we won’t judge) and let’s jump in.

 First up: 165-172.
 We’re starting at a pretty intense score range, but we know our Most Strongly Supported readers and you’re a pretty intense lot.
 Within this score range, you’re besting 93-99 percent of your peers – congrats in advance!
 So, what does that mean in practical terms?